-Please have a look here for up-to-date information on Alex’s bio.
+Please have a look here for up-to-date information on Alex’s research and publications.

 I am a Principal Investigator at the Max Planck Institute Department of Collective Behaviour.
 Prior to this, I was the Integrative Biology Fellow at the University of Texas at Austin, working in collaboration with Mike Ryan and Hans Hofmann and before that a JSPS fellow in Osaka working with Masanori Kohda.
 I completed his PhD with Rob Brooks and Ashley Ward in Sydney, and did my undergraduate honours thesis with Madeleine Beekman and Ben Oldroyd in Sydney as well.